Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 San Diego

-📍 Google Maps | 👉 Browse San Diego Hotels on Booking
+📍 Google Maps | 👉 Where to Stay in San Diego

 Lake Tahoe

-📍 Google Maps | 👉 Browse Lake Tahoe Hotels on Booking
+📍 Google Maps | 👉 Where to Stay in Lake Tahoe

 Disneyland

-📍 Google Maps | 👉 Browse Disneyland Hotels on Booking
+📍 Google Maps | Website | 👉 Where to Stay in Disneyland

 San Francisco

-📍 Google Maps | Where to Stay in SF | 👉 Browse San Francisco Hotels on Booking
+📍 Google Maps | Where to Stay in SF

 👉 Here are some popular tourist attractions in San Francisco:

-- Visiting Fisherman’s Wharf
+- Visit Fisherman’s Wharf to see historic boats

-- Driving down the steep Lombardi Street
+- Drive down the steep Lombard Street

 June Lake

 The crystal clear waters of June Lake are surrounded by snow-capped mountains, making the area look surreal.
-There are several crowded boat ramps in the area but I recommend finding a remote part of the lake and lounging in a lake raft.
+There are several crowded boat ramps in the area, but I recommend finding a remote part of the lake and lounging in a lake raft.

 Big Sur